-ESE and 504 students should receive classroom accommodations as listed in their IEP or 504 Plan.
+Students eligible for ESE and or 504 students plans should receive classroom accommodations as listed in their IEP or 504 Plan.
 Accommodations are implemented in all general education courses, Career and Technical Education (CTE) courses and programs of study as needed to assure students the opportunity to meet requirements for course completion and high school graduation requirements for a standard diploma.
-The appropriate accommodations shall be determined on the basis of the assessed needs of the student and shall be reflected in his/her IEP.
+The appropriate accommodations shall be determined on the basis of the assessed needs of the student and shall be reflected in his/her IEP or 504 plan.
 Accommodations to these courses shall not include modifications to the student performance standards.